savajank/savajank/README.md

 ## About me

-* I am a third year Computer Engineering Student at McMaster, with an expected graduation date in 2025!
+* I have recently finished my third year as a computer engineering student at McMaster, with an expected graduation date in 2025!
-* Currently, I'm working at Sanofi in their AI Centre of Excellence in Toronto as a Data and Software Engineer.
+* Currently, I'm working at Sanofi in their AI Centre of Excellence in Toronto as a Data and Software Engineer on a Co-Op until April 2024.
 * Some of my educational interests include:
   - Manipulating and creating end-to-end data pipelines using Streamlit and Snowflake
   - Making/doodling with front-end interface through HTML/CSS and React.